COVID-19 pandemic in Finland: March 2020

-On 11 March, 19 new cases were reported, including 10 in Uusimaa region, three in Pirkanmaa, one in Central Finland, one in Tavastia Proper in Forssa, one in South Karelia, one in South Ostrobothnia and one in Southwest Finland.
+On 11 March, 19 new cases were reported, including 10 in Uusimaa region, three in Pirkanmaa, one in Central Finland, one in Kanta-Häme in Forssa, one in South Karelia, one in South Ostrobothnia and one in Southwest Finland.

 On 12 March, 50 new cases were reported.
 An employee at the Helsinki-Uusimaa Hospital district (HUS) has tested positive for novel coronavirus.

 On 13 March, according to THL, Finland became close to the epidemic threshold as the total confirmed cases increased to 156.
 Several regions in Finland start to limit laboratory testing of suspected coronavirus cases based on importance criteria.
 THL instructs the public not to contact health care providers and stay at home for mild symptoms.

 On 15 March, the Helsinki and Uusimaa hospital district (HUS) decided people returning to Finland from trips abroad will not necessarily be tested for novel coronavirus.

 On 16 March, the Finnish Government, jointly with the President of Finland, declared a state of emergency due to COVID-19.
 272 laboratory-confirmed cases caused by COVID-19 had been diagnosed in Finland by 16 March 2020 at 2 PM.
 The head of THL, Markku Tervahauta, told MTV3 that the actual number of COVID-19 cases might be 20–30 times higher than what had been confirmed by testing, due to the fact that testing was limited to risk groups, the severely ill, and healthcare workers.

 On 16 March, the Government also announced they had decided to take the following measures by issuing a decree on implementing the Emergency Powers Act.
 The measures were scheduled to be in place until 13 April, after approval by the Parliament of Finland, but were later extended to 13 May: